 To shed light on how they relate to each other, we draw them as sine-like curves, each directed from left to right, with the homology groups sitting at the crossings between the curves; see Figure~\ref{fig:sine}.
 Observe that the upper left triangular diagram commutes, which implies

 for all dimensions $p$.
-Similar inclusions follow from the commutativity of the other regions in the arrangement of sine-like curves.
-The four inclusions that give rise to sequences (\ref{eq:les_LK})--(\ref{eq:les_rel}) yield four $6$-packs, among which six diagrams appear twice, namely, $\Dgm{}{f_K}$, $\Dgm{}{f_L}$, $\Dgm{}{f_M}$, $\Dgm{}{f_{K,L}}$, $\Dgm{}{f_{K,M}}$, $\Dgm{}{f_{L,M}}$.
-Therefore, we have eighteen unique diagrams, some of which are tightly related.
+Similar inclusions follow from the commutativity of the other regions in the arrangement of curves.
+The four inclusions that give rise to the sequences (\ref{eq:les_LK}) to (\ref{eq:les_rel}) yield four $6$-packs, among which six diagrams appear twice, namely, $\Dgm{}{f_K}$, $\Dgm{}{f_L}$, $\Dgm{}{f_M}$, $\Dgm{}{f_{K,L}}$, $\Dgm{}{f_{K,M}}$, $\Dgm{}{f_{L,M}}$.
+Therefore, we have eighteen unique diagrams, some of which are closely related.